Fullintel Logo

 After viewing your metrics covering the year, drill down into which events, campaigns, initiatives, or other news items or social posts spurred the most positive or negative coverage for your brand.

-You can use data visualizations to significant effect in this regard by using charts and graphs to identify noteworthy trends and spikes in coverage.
-Was that April jump in mentions driven by a campaign or something else?
-Does an increase in negative coverage later in the year correlate to certain industry trends?
+You can use data visualizations to significantly affect this regard by using charts and graphs to identify noteworthy trends and spikes in coverage.
+Was that April jump-in mention driven by a campaign or something else?
+Does an increase in negative coverage later in the year correlate with specific industry trends?
 Did a blog post or whitepaper on your site help to drive coverage?

-As mentioned above, most of this shouldn’t be a surprise – especially if you’ve been keeping an eye on your coverage throughout the year.
+As mentioned above, most of this shouldn’t be a surprise, especially if you’ve been monitoring your coverage throughout the year.

 Now that you’ve given your media data the equivalent of an annual health checkup, it’s time to take the lessons you’ve learned to formulate a new strategy and set new goals for the coming year.